FaizK23/HTML-Basics/README.md

-# HTML-Basics
-learning the simple fundamentals of using the html tags and how to use them
+In this project, I am learning the basics/fundementals of using html tags.Such as the boiler plate, and displaying content in the body tags.
+Which means that all tags nested within the body tag are the children of the body tag.